nextinstall/splunk-dashboards/README.md

 ## Deployment
 Copy and augment the .xml file to suit your enviornment.
 Create a new Splunk dashboard and edit source.
-Pate the contents of the .xml in their entierity.
+Paste the raw contents of the .xml in their entierity into the source (clear out any existing stuffs).
+Save the source/panels.
+Profit.

 ## Specific Search Queries Used